cloudflare/workers-docs/src/content/about/using-cache.md

 Conceptually, there are two ways to interact with Cloudflare's Cache using a Worker:

 - Call to `fetch()` in a Workers script.
-Requests proxied through Cloudflare are cached even without Workers according to a default or zone’s configured behavior (e.g. static assets like files ending in .jpg are cached by default).
+Requests proxied through Cloudflare are cached even without Workers according to a zone's default or configured behavior (e.g. static assets like files ending in .jpg are cached by default).
 Workers can further customize this behavior by:
   - Setting Cloudflare cache rules (i.e. operating on the `cf` object of a [request](/reference/apis/request/).
-  - Setting custom cache headers (i.e. `Cache-control`).
-This can impact browsers as well as Cloudflare Cache behavior.
 - Store responses using the Cache API from a Workers script.
-You can granularly control cache behavior of even assets not proxied on Cloudflare or that would otherwise rely on headers from an origin.
+You can granularly control cache behavior of even assets not proxied on Cloudflare or that would otherwise rely on headers from an origin by:
+  - Setting `Cache-Control` as a header to the response passed Cloudflare's cache in `cache.put()`

+Browser cache is controlled through the `Cache-Control` header sent in the response to the eyeball.
+Workers can control this cache behavior by setting the cache headers on response to the eyeball ( i.e. the response passed into `event.respondWith()` )

 We won't discuss in this article, but other means to control Cloudflare's cache include: Page rules and Cloudflare cache settings.
 I highly recommend the article [How to Control Cloudflare's cache](https://support.cloudflare.com/hc/en-us/articles/202775670) if you wish to avoid writing Javascript with still some granularity of control.

 **What should I use: the Cache API or fetch for caching objects on Cloudflare? ** For requests where Workers are behaving as middleware (i.e. they are sending a subrequest via `fetch`) it is recommended to use fetch.
 This is because pre existing settings are in place that optimize caching while preventing unintended dynamic caching.
-For projects where there is no backend (i.e. the entire project is on Workers as in [Workers Sites](/sites)) the Cache API is the only option for caching.
+For projects where there is no backend (i.e. the entire project is on Workers as in [Workers Sites](/sites)) the Cache API is the only option to customize caching.

 ### `fetch`

 In the context of Workers a [`fetch`](/reference/apis/fetch) provided by the runtime communicates with the Cloudflare cache.
 First, `fetch` checks to see if the URL matches a different zone.
-If it does, it reads through that zone's cache.
+If it does, it reads through that zone's cache (or Worker!).
 Otherwise, it reads through its own zone's cache, even if the URL is for a non-Cloudflare site.
 Cache settings on `fetch` automatically apply caching rules based on your Cloudflare settings. `fetch` does not allow you to _modify or inspect objects_ before they reach the cache, but does allow you to modify _how it will cache_.

 When a response fills the cache, the response header contains `CF-Cache-Status: HIT`.
 You can tell an object is attempting to cache if one sees the `CF-Cache-Status` at all.